 The currency overlay program was implemented in May of 2009.
 An objective of the program is to provide insurance against a strengthening dollar, which could negatively impact returns from foreign currency denominated equities.
 The manager in this program uses a systematic currency overlay strategy and generally, does not make fundamental currency valuation assessments.
 The strategy is also dynamic in that the degree to which currency hedging is applied changes depending on currency market conditions.
-The manager in this program tends to use low hedge ratios when the dollar is weak, and high hedge ratios when the dollar is strong.

-During fiscal year 2021, the currency program acted as a slight drag to returns in the System's foreign equity holdings, as the U.S. dollar weakened relative to other currencies.
-The cost of the currency hedging program during the fiscal year was \$8.5 million.
-While the program produced moderate losses during fiscal year 2021, it has served to reduce volatility and improve the risk/return profile of non-U.S. stocks since its inception.
+The manager in this program uses low hedge ratios when the dollar is weakening, and high hedge ratios when the dollar is strengthening.
+During fiscal year 2022, the currency program generated positive value in the System's foreign equity holdings, as the U.S. dollar strengthened relative to other currencies.
+The added value of the currency hedging program during the fiscal year was \$111.2 million.
+Since the inception of the currency hedging program, it has served to reduce volatility and improve the risk/return profile of the System's international and global equity portfolios.